NukuHack/WpfGame/README.md

 - **Modular Architecture**
   Clean separation of concerns with:
   - `Player` physics/movement class
-  - `MathUtils` helper math module
+  - `Math2` helper math module - only to implement `Math.Clamp`
+  - `Color2` helper color module - only to implement `Color.Lerp`
   - `Palette` color management system
   - `Saves` - planned saves
+  - `Settings` - planned settings
-  - Some extra TMX map loading support
+  - `TmxParser` and some extra TMX map loading support
+  - `PerlinNoise` and some helper for the seed based random map gen

 ---